Structure-Fair Quantum Circuit Complexity: An Auditable Information-Theoretic Lower Bound

 \section{Conclusion}

 This paper has systematically proposed and constructed the theoretical framework of ``Reference-Contingent Complexity'' ($RCC$), aiming to provide a self-consistent and operational solution for addressing the long-standing ``structural fairness problem'' in quantum information science.
 Starting from first principles, we formalize the intrinsic structure of a system—whether it originates from symmetries, conservation laws, or deliberate encoding—as an a priori ``reference set,'' and, using this as a benchmark, we define complexity as the information gap of a quantum state relative to this structured background, a gap which can be measured by relative entropy.
 This construction fundamentally ensures that our measure only prices the non-trivial quantum information that must be generated at the cost of computational resources.
 The core theoretical contribution of this paper is the proof of a main theorem (Theorem 3.1), which establishes that $RCC$ is a rigorous, theorem-level lower bound on the optimal number of atomic instruction steps for any universal quantum circuit.
 This theorem is not only mathematically rigorous, but its physical meaning also reveals a profound connection between the information-theoretic properties of a state (the information gap $D(\rho || \sigma_R)$ and the spectral skew $\Delta_{\mathrm{spec}}$) and the computational cost of the dynamical process.
-To ensure the physical relevance of this theory, we have further proposed a set of operational principles based on quantum hypothesis testing, projective witnesses, and dephasing entropy bounds (detailed in Chapter \ref{4}), demonstrating that the lower bound from $RCC$ can be estimated through experiments and numerical simulations, thereby connecting an abstract theoretical concept with concretely measurable physical observables.
+To ensure the physical relevance of this theory, we have further proposed a set of operational principles based on quantum hypothesis testing, projective witnesses, and dephasing entropy bounds (detailed Sec. \ref{4}), demonstrating that the lower bound from $RCC$ can be estimated through experiments and numerical simulations, thereby connecting an abstract theoretical concept with concretely measurable physical observables.
 As a theoretical tool, the value of $RCC$ is manifested in its broad application interfaces.
 We have shown the well-behaved mathematical properties it possesses as a proper resource measure, such as monotonicity under free operations (Sec. \ref{5.1}).